symfony/symfony-docs/doctrine/events.rst

                     // this is the only required option for the lifecycle listener tag 'event' => 'postPersist',

-                    // listeners can define their priority in case multiple listeners are associated
+                    // listeners can define their priority in case multiple subscribers or listeners are associated
                     // to the same event (default priority = 0; higher numbers = listener is run earlier) 'priority' => 500,